The Dutchess: Background and recording

-Title and artwork

-The album's title, The Dutchess, is a derivation of the noble title "The Duchess of York", as Fergie (a derivative of her last name "Ferguson") and Sarah Ferguson, the real Duchess of York, share a surname and nickname.
+The album's title, The Dutchess, is a derivation of the noble title "The Duchess of York", as Fergie (a derivative of her last name "Ferguson") and Sarah Ferguson, the then Duchess of York, share a surname and nickname.
 The album's title garnered media attention, with Sarah Ferguson commenting, "Automatically, everybody in America thinks I'm Fergie, the most beautiful woman in the world, from Black Eyed Peas. [...]
 You know, I rang her up about that.
 I said, 'Fergie, it's Fergie...
 Now that you've done this, you have to sing at a concert for my foundation Children in Crisis'."
 Fergie then commented about its title, "If you notice, on the album cover it says 'Fergie as the Dutchess' because I wanted each song to be a movie poster.
 But because 'London Bridge' did so well so fast, we had to get everything done so only half the songs on the album have movie poster themes.
 For example, for 'Fergalicious' I'm holding a lollipop; it's pretty campy and cute.
 The pictures were all shot by Ellen von Unwerth in Paris so a lot of them are very Brigitte Bardot-esque."

 Composition and themes

 According to The Age newspaper's website, "'The Dutchess' offers a more introspective Fergie, a woman willing to talk about her loves, her critics and her former meth (Methamphetamine) addiction."
 Fergie explained in a Q&A interview for Billboard that, "This [album] is a complete thought.
 It's not just a verse or a sentence.
 It's my complete feeling and emotion.
 I think people will be surprised because they don't know that sensitive side of me yet.
 I also like to experiment with different tones in my voice, and I wanted to make the album really colorful."
-She further explained the album's concept:
+She further explained the album's concept: "I couldn't have written songs today that I wrote five years ago, because I wasn't feeling that, so that's why I'm really excited about this, because it's just a mixture of emotions on this record.
+And it's very autobiographical.
+All of the love songs are definitely about different boyfriends that I've had.
+I've made a personal decision to not mention which ones are about who, out of respect for the people, but there are breakups, there are make-ups, there are dysfunctional relationships.
+There are also struggles with my substance abuse, a lot of vulnerability which I think people haven't seen from me in the Black Eyed Peas."